MatthiasLHK/CS2101UG/docs/index.md

   e.g. if the command specifies `edittask INDEX [n/NAME] [p/PRIORITY]`, then `edittask INDEX [p/PRIORITY] [n/NAME]` is also acceptable, but
   `edittask [n/NAME] INDEX [p/PRIORITY]` is not allowed.

-* If you enter duplicate parameters when the command format does not expect multiple occurrence of the same parameter, i.e. parameters without `...` at the back in the command format (e.g. n/NAME), the application will only consider the argument of the last occurring duplicate parameter. e.g. in `addtask n/Week 11 quiz n/Lab assignment`, `n/Week 11 quiz` will be ignored and a task with the name `Lab assignment` will be added.
+* If you enter duplicate parameters when the command format does not expect multiple occurrences of the same parameter, i.e. parameters without `...` at the back in the command format (e.g. n/NAME), the application will only consider the argument of the last occurring duplicate parameter. e.g. in `addtask n/Week 11 quiz n/Lab assignment`, `n/Week 11 quiz` will be ignored and a task with the name `Lab assignment` will be added.